Florida’s 2018 election (won by Ron DeSantis for Governor and Rick Scott for Senate) was marred by breaches & a lack of transparency

 Local media later reported that, for reasons unknown, an unusually large number of absentee ballots in South Florida had gone unreturned.
 “The number of absentee ballots not returned was much higher than in the 2014 or 2016 general elections.
 And the data show that played to the benefit of Republican candidates, especially in heavily Democratic Palm Beach, Broward and Miami-Dade counties.”

 “In those South Florida counties, 174,649 ballots sent to Democrats weren’t returned.
 That’s 91,038 more than those not returned by Republicans.
 The three counties accounted for 86 percent of the statewide gap of 105,283 between Democratic and Republican vote-by-mail ballots not returned.”
+A hacked voter registration system could in theory cause problems with delivery of vote by mail by changing voters’ addresses.

 Some people blamed Nelson’s loss on a disproportionately high number of undervotes in Broward county, a Democratic stronghold, where the senate race had been placed inconspicuously beneath the ballot instructions.